mgonto/restangular/README.md

 }
 ````

-The responseExtractor is a function that will be called with every response from the server that receives 2 arguments: The first one is the response itself, the second one is the HTTP method being run.
+The responseExtractor is a function that will be called with every response from the server that receives 2 arguments: The first one is the response itself, the second one is the HTTP operation being run.
+Take into account that if we're doing a GET for a list of element, instead of returning `GET`as the operation, it returns `getList` so that you can distinguish it.

+#### listTypeIsArray

+You can set in this property wether the `getList` method will return an Array or not.
+Most of the times, it will return an array, as it returns a collection of values.
+However, sometimes this method returns first some metadata and inside it has the array.
+So this can be used together with `responseExtractor` to get the real array.
+The default value is true.

 #### restangularFields